Want This to Actually Go Smoothly?

 “Yeah, take one home with you.”

-• You’re the daughter who has it together
+• You are the daughter who has it together.

 We love a multi-purpose moment.